ChaiShalev18/HomeDepotProductSearch/README.md

 # Home Depot Product Search Relevance

-This project aims to improve the search relevance of Home Depot's product search engine using machine learning techniques, specifically PyTorch.
+This project, a collaborative effort by @livneido1, @eladinbar, and @ChaiShalev18, aims to improve the search relevance of Home Depot's product search engine using machine learning techniques, specifically PyTorch.
 The goal is to build a model that accurately predicts the relevance of search queries to product listings, thereby enhancing the overall search experience for users.

 ## Competition Details